Managing Personal Finances: Overview

 Assess Your Financial Situation

-- money in a bank account
+- Money in a bank account

-- mutual fund accounts
+- Mutual fund accounts

-- retirement accounts
+- Retirement accounts

-- future income expected from Social Security benefits and pension plans
+- Future income expected from Social Security benefits and pension plans

-- the value of a business or real estate investment
+- The value of a business or real estate investment

-- a personal residence, if the property will be sold or the money invested in it will be used to pay for living expenses in the future
+- A personal residence, if the property will be sold or the money invested in it will be used to pay for living expenses in the future

 Financial liabilities include:

-- car loans
+- Auto loans

-- mortgage on a personal residence if the home was included as an asset
+- Mortgage on a personal residence if the home was included as an asset

-- mortgage on investment real estate
+- Mortgage on investment real estate

-- student loans
+- Student loans

-- credit cards
+- Credit cards

-- personal loans
+- Personal loans

 Create a Budget

-Choose a Bank that is Right for You
+Choose a Bank That Is Right for You

 Many banks will waive some fees if the customer meets certain criteria, such as having a paycheck directly deposited into a checking account or keeping a minimum balance in a savings account.
 When selecting a bank, it is important to consider whether the account provides unlimited check writing, whether most banking transactions will be conducted face-to-face, or whether overdraft protection is necessary.

 It is important to take control of debt.
-Although most people have some kind of debt, such as a car loan or a mortgage, high interest debt can lead to disastrous consequences.
+Although most people carry some kind of debt, such as a car loan or a mortgage, high-interest debt can lead to disastrous consequences.
 Warning signs of too much debt include only making the minimum payment every month, making late payments, having at least one credit card that is near its credit limit, and taking cash advances to pay bills.

 Keeping debt low is also an important component of an individual's credit score.
 While making payments on time is the most crucial factor, the second most critical factor is the total amount of debt owed.
 A debtor can improve a credit score by paying down debt and by refraining from incurring any more debt.
 You can check your credit score by requesting a free credit report.

 Invest Your Money